 A medium-sized city at the frontier between Tunisia and Libya, the city of Ben Guerdane is part of the Medenine governorate and has historically suffered from the lack of coordinated state actions, both in terms of economic investments and in terms of basic service delivery.
 Marginalization, especially since the fall of Bin Ali in 2011, was widely felt by inhabitants in the city.
 Since the fall of Bin Ali, the city saw the rise in popularity of Ennahda and the increased importance of the frontier as an economic device and income-generator source.
 The border remains the main asset for many inhabitants, especially youth, which heavily rely on jobs in the smuggling of good between Libya and Tunisia.
 However, the fall of the Ghaddafi regime and the rise of civil war in the neighbouring country has unleashed a violent power competition between new and old actors in the smuggling business.
-Jobs generated by the 'border economy' have progressively overshadowed those provided by private or public employment during the 1990s and 2000s.145 This area of Tunisia presents also a very conservative social outlook compared to more advantaged areas of the North (Tunis, Sfax, Sousse).
+Jobs generated by the 'border economy' have progressively overshadowed those provided by private or public employment during the 1990s and 2000s.
+145 This area of Tunisia presents also a very conservative social outlook compared to more advantaged areas of the North (Tunis, Sfax, Sousse).
 The fear of spill-over of violence from Libya has led to the growth of feelings of insecurity in the country, most notably in connection to the implementation of restrictions to cross-border activities, which were eventually imposed by Tunis.
-However, the fall of Bin Ali
+However, the fall of Bin Ali also saw the creation of several civil society organisation aimed at revitalising the role of the city with special attention to service-delivery and the role of youth in the labour market.

-145 See World Bank (2014) The Unfinished revolution Bringing Opportunity, Good Jobs and Greater Wealth to all Tunisians, Washington DC: World Bank (Development Policy Review, Report No. 86179-TN).
+&lt;sup>145 See World Bank (2014) The Unfinished revolution Bringing Opportunity, Good Jobs and Greater Wealth to all Tunisians, Washington DC: World Bank (Development Policy Review, Report No. 86179-TN).